-We got the opportunity to visit Lucasarts for hands-on time with Star Wars: The Old Republic last week in San Francisco, and the MMO, in all honesty, looked and played great.
+We were give the opportunity to visit Lucasarts for hands-on time with Star Wars: The Old Republic last week in San Francisco, and the MMO, in all honesty, looked and played great.

-As we ran our female Trooper around killing badies and shooting drones, all actions were smooth, the UI organized yet simple to understand, and the response time was fantastic for a game that is not even complete.
-We didn’t want to stop playing it, but GDC shuttles wait for no woman.
+As we ran our female Trooper around killing badies and shooting drones, all actions were smooth, the UI was organized yet simple to understand, and the response time fantastic for a game that’s not even complete.
+We didn’t want to stop playing, but GDC shuttles wait for no woman.

-From what we saw, all bodes well for fans dying to get their hands on the game next spring, but playing it raised more questions than answers.
+From what we played, all bodes well for fans dying to get their hands on the game next spring, but playing it raised more questions than answers.

 Luckily, the game’s producer, Jake Neri, was there to answer them.

 VG247: How’s the development process going?
 Obviously, you aren’t revealing everything at once but gradually letting details through leading up to release.

 Neri: Development is going well.
 We’ve been working hard on it and fortunately what we’ve shown has been well received by fans and critics alike, so while we appreciate the enthusiasm we don’t take it for granted.
 Still, it fuels our fire and we feel pressure, good pressure mind you, to do a good job on the game.

 That’s a little bit of what’s going on, but we are trying to be measured on how we reveal things.
 Part of our philosophy is to always talk about what we know we can do well before we talk about things that are still in development.
 So, we know everyone wants all this information, but we’re not sitting back going, ‘Ha ha, we know more than you,’ or anything.